-Thus we perform the second step and lemmatize the poem.
-We automatically obtain a smaller number of lemmas because Slovak is a highly synthetic language.
-They can be found in Table 2
+We consequently perform the second step and lemmatize the poem.
+We automatically obtain a smaller number of lemmas since Slovak is a highly synthetic language.
+They can be found in Table 2.

-Table 2 Lemmas of the poem Iba neha and their frequencies
+Table 2: Lemmas of the poem Iba neha and their frequencies